-When I was five, I used juicy leaves from a jade plant to write sh—t on the neighbor’s house.
-Sh—t was my mother’s favorite word—she said it when mad, when happy, when surprised.
+When I was five, I used juicy leaves from a jade plant to write sh—t on the side of a neighbor’s house.
+Sh—t was my mother’s favorite word—she said it when mad, when happy, and when surprised.
 Somehow, I managed to spell it correctly.
-My neighbors were not impressed with my early writing, and after a tongue-lashing, I was scrubbing it off with a brush and bucket of soapy water.
+Few were impressed with my early writing skills, and after a tongue-lashing from my neighbor, I scrubbed it off with a soapy brush.
 Not long after, I kissed a neighbor boy on the roof of our backyard shed, where I giggled so hard I tumbled into the shrubs below.
 My mother said sh—t twice then.
-One for the bones I didn’t break and the other for the flattened camellia bush she clipped blooms from and floated in water.
+One for the bones I didn’t break and the other for the flattened camellia bush.
 I made it as far as Davis Junior High before I kissed another boy, polishing my skills in a hedonistic game of spin the bottle.
 Seventh grade boys put to shame kindergarten boys in the kissing department, and I wrote long sweeping passages about it in my journal.
 My mother said sh—t again when she read it and grounded me for a week.
 I decided kissing was bad.
 I stop writing in my journal.
 I started saying sh—t.

-I began hanging out with cops, taking community law enforcement classes, going to the shooting range, doing ride alongs, eating donuts.
-In due course, I dreamed up Sydney ‘Syd’ Stryker, who is much tougher, smarter, and braver than I could ever be.
+I began hanging out with cops, taking community law enforcement classes, going to the shooting range, doing police ride alongs, and eating donuts.
+Recently, I became a private investigator, sleuthing my way through the often rain-soaked streets of Seattle.

-No one is more surprised than I am at how handy I am with a paintbrush, dabbling in all sorts of mediums: oils, acrylics, faux etc. If you stand still too long, I’ll paint you.
-It’s a bad habit.
-I love to travel but hate to fly, a residual fear from an engine explosion midair when I was a teen.
+I love to travel but hate to fly, a residual fear from a midair engine explosion when I was a teen.
 I try to eat well but never stop dreaming of a world where Raspberry Zingers and Cheesy Gordita Crunches are health food.
 If ever shipwrecked on a deserted island, I could happily survive on peanut butter and red wine.

 I’m crazy about yoga and hiking and adventure movies, not necessarily in that order.
 I listen to Harry Potter every night at bedtime; Jim Dale’s voice my sleep aid of choice.
-When I’m 96, I might stop writing, saying sh—t, and kissing—maybe.
+When I’m 96, I might stop writing, kissing, and saying sh—t—maybe.

 Banner credit: Dave Morrison Photography